joakimsk/colorimeter/README.md

 - Make PC software (in progress)
 - Test and calibrate (in progress)
 - Final casing

+Read the [NOTES.md](NOTES.md) for more details.

+## Final thoughts
+The idea of the colorimeter works well, but there are some numbers of improvements I suggest for the future.

+- The LDR is undocumented, and delays the whole sampling process, since it takes time for it to settle when light exposure changes.
+Get a phototransistor or a color sensor or similar.
+- The RGB led is undocumented as well as lacking a "full spectrum" white color.
+Preferably it is replaced with well documented light sources, or as in professional instruments, with color filters on a natural light source.
+- The 3D-printed casing should be printed in black plastic, fully filled, to avoid light leakage.
+- The modularity is not necessary, so consider printing it all in one print.
+- The quartz couvette is overkill, it seems, can potentially manage well with normal glass couvettes, or even plastic, due to calibration.
+- The arduino programmed as a simple device works well, with program logic in python.
+- The color standards should be more standard, food coloring works to get an impression but it still do not seem very standard, at least not without measuring exactly.
+Also, maybe we do not need standards anyhow, after designing this system.
+- There should be a couvette holder nearby, at all times, to avoid spilling water all over the place.
+I suggest printing this as an addon.
+- Using wood as a base works well, with glue gun to keep things together.
+- Using a small couvette with lesser volume makes you depend on an exact syringe - get an exact robust syringe, not cheap one that loose its markings over time.
+- Making one that fits aquarium test vials may be nice, one for JBL, one for

 ## Theory & code references
 [moleculardevices.com Absorbance](https://www.moleculardevices.com/technology/absorbance)